Charts help people understand data quickly. Whether one wants to make a

 Also known as a speedometer chart or a dial chart, a gauge chart is one of the most commonly used visual tools to represent progressive values.
 This chart type is often used in executive dashboard reports to show key business indicators.
 Gauge charts are useful for comparing values between a small number of variables either by using multiple needles on the same gauge or by using multiple gauges.
 Gauge charts in Streamsheets come with different visual options.
 Switch between pointer and bar indicator, colorfull indicate certain value categories and adjust the gauge presentation in degrees.

 The Heatmap Chart visulizes intensity of points on a XY Chart.
 The closer together the hotter (red) the map gets.
 In this example picture we used timeseries functions for the data range.
-Click here if you want to know more about timeseries functions.

 Line Charts are often used to describe values measured over time.
 But careful: They only connect datapoints over categories, so the distance between the categories does not claim to be accurate.
 This can be done via the X/Y Chart.